wp-plugins/51degreesmobi/README.txt

 **Detection**

 The plugin contains a small database capable of determining the requesting device's properties extremely quickly using the finger prints (technically called useragents) sent by web browsers.
-No cloud services or external components are required.
+No cloud services, php extensions or external components are required.
 Once the plugin is installed the detected device properties are available to theme developers.

 **Optimisation**